dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/api-reference/normalized-images-result.md

 # CNormalizedImagesResult

-The CNormalizedImagesResult class stores a captured result whose type is normalized images.
+The CNormalizedImagesResult class stores a collection of captured result items whose type are normalized images.

 ## Definition